How to Delete a Post After the Date is Over

 To find out how to create a form, follow this tutorial.

-Get through our other guide if you want to know more about form Notifications Settings, especially Insert/Update Post type.
+Get through our other guide if you want to know more about form Notifications Settings, especially the Insert/Update Post type.

 Also, check out this YouTube video to learn how to create the Add New Post form.